heroku/terraform-provider-heroku/website/docs/r/slug.html.markdown

 Provides a [Heroku Slug](https://devcenter.heroku.com/articles/platform-api-reference#slug) resource.

-This resource supports [Creating Slugs from Scratch](https://devcenter.heroku.com/articles/platform-api-deploying-slugs), making it possible to launch apps directly from a Terraform config.
+This resource supports uploading a pre-generated archive file of executable code, making it possible to launch apps directly from a Terraform config.
+This resource does not itself generate the slug archive.
+[A guide to creating slug archives](https://devcenter.heroku.com/articles/platform-api-deploying-slugs) is available in the Heroku Devcenter.

-If `file_path` is not specified for a slug, then the slug archive must be uploaded to `blob.method` + `blob.url` by some other means.
-Otherwise, a release will not be possible because there's no executable code.

 ## Minimal Example

 All that is required to create a ready-to-release slug:

+~> **NOTE:**
+- A pre-existing slug archive of executable code must be available at `file_path`
+- The archive must follow the prescribed layout from [Create slug archive](https://devcenter.heroku.com/articles/platform-api-deploying-slugs#create-slug-archive) in the Heroku Devcenter
+- The archive may be created by an external build system, downloaded from another Heroku app, or otherwise provided outside of the context of this Terraform resource
+- If `file_path` is empty when creating this resource, then the slug archive must be uploaded to the resulting computed `blob.method` + `blob.url` by some other means, otherwise an app release with the slug will not be possible because there's no executable code.

 ```hcl
 resource "heroku_slug" "foobar" {